SixpennyYard/Gay-lu-News/README.md

 - **Werkzeug**: Used for password hashing and verification.

-- **HTML/CSS**: Frontend design and layout are created using HTML and CSS.
+- **HTML/CSS**: Frontend design and layout are created using HTML and CSS. *(@Akok0 and Achille, two classmate, helped me)*

 - **CSV Data Storage**: Article data is stored in CSV files for simplicity.
-A more scalable solution like a database can be implemented for production use.
+That was a constraint imposed by my professor, requiring the use of CSV.
+However, for production use, a more scalable solution, such as implementing a database, can be considered.

 ## Usage